United Window Reviews | Are United Windows Any Good

 Zip Code

 Hi Tim, my contractor quoted 3 prices for replacing my bow window for United (2 options - $3,794 & $4,089) and Simonton ($4,658).
-Is Simonton a better window than United?
+Is Simonton the better options than United?
 If I want to price a higher quality window than Simonton, what manufacturers would you recommend?

 My home is 60 yr old split level and my wife & I plan to stay in the house maybe 5-10 more years.
 What level of quality do you recommend that we invest in for this project?